List of Homeland characters: Virgil Piotrowski

 Played by David Marciano, Virgil Piotrowski is a freelance surveillance expert and former CIA employee.
 He is one of Carrie's few friends.
 Carrie often enlists him to help her with surveillance operations, including that of Nicholas Brody's household.
 He frequently runs operations alongside his younger brother Max, also a freelancer with relatively less field experience but formidable technical skill.
+In season 2, Saul enlists Virgil to look into CIA operative Peter Quinn, and they learn that he is not an analyst as he claimed, but an assassin working for black-ops specialist Dar Adal.

+Virgil does not appear in the series past season 3, with Max largely taking over his narrative function.

 Abu Nazir

 Played by Navid Negahban, Abu Nazir is a high-ranking operative, possibly the operational leader, of al-Qaeda.
 Nazir oversees the captivity of prisoners of war Nicholas Brody and Tom Walker, and over a period of years is able to groom them both to turn on the U.S. and align with al-Qaeda.
 Issa, Nazir's son, is killed by a CIA-sanctioned drone strike.
 The incident is pivotal in shifting the allegiance of Brody, and also leads Nazir to swear revenge on the CIA and its director.
 He sends Brody and Walker back to the U.S. with a plot to kill Vice President Walden and many other officials, but it is thwarted by the efforts of Carrie Mathison.

 Brody is captured by the CIA and forced to work with them against al-Qaeda.
 Nazir then infiltrates the United States himself with a new plan.
 First, he orchestrates the assassination of Vice President Walden, holding Carrie as a hostage as leverage to force Brody's assistance.
 He then sacrifices himself (killed by SWAT team), along with his cell (captured by CIA forces), in order to give the appearance that the terror threat has been neutralized.
 However, Nazir had planted a bomb in Brody's car, and one of his associates detonates the bomb at the CIA's headquarters, killing 219 people and wiping out much of the CIA's infrastructure, and setting up the innocent Brody as the culprit.